Jzbonner/multimedia-tracker/README.md

 ## Builds
 * Main Branch: Next.js, FaunaDB, FQL, and Netlify Deployment

+## Dependencies
+* This repository includes environment variables that are used to run a FaunaDB instance and support serverless functions.
+If you want to use this project for your own use, then be sure to setup an account with FaunaDB [here](https://dashboard.fauna.com/accounts/register)

 ## Figma Links
 * Link to design files:
 * Contributors for design elements: